optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 # Choosing algorithms

 ---
-### Preview of next exercise
+### Preview of practice session

+You will get optimization problems that fail

+- Figure out why they fail
-- Slide titles represent algorithm names
+- Choose an algorithm that works

 ---